Rodrigo Medellín

 Rodrigo A. Medellín is a Mexican ecologist and Senior Professor of Ecology at the Institute of Ecology, University of Mexico (UNAM).
-Known for his work in bat, jaguar, bighorn sheep and other species conservation, his research has always been designed and conducted to advice conservation policy and conservation decision-making processes in Mexico and 16 other countries for over 40 years.
+Known for his work in bat, jaguar, bighorn sheep and other species conservation, his research has always been designed and conducted to advise conservation policy and conservation decision-making processes in Mexico and 16 other countries for over 40 years.

 Medellín uses community ecology, plant-animal interactions, population biology, and molecular ecology to solve conservation problems.
-He and his team have designed and implemented a three-pronged strategy where research, environmental education, and conservation actions feed back into each other and contribute to the development of activities in his projects.
-He is known as a very active professor, directing theses and teaching constantly, and is regarded as a charismatic communicator and lecturer who is sought worldwide.
+He and his team have designed and implemented a three-pronged strategy where research, environmental education, and conservation actions feed back into each other to contribute to the development of activities in his projects.

 Education

 Medellin received a biology degree from UNAM in 1986 with the thesis La comunidad de murciélagos de Chajul Chiapas.
 He did his graduate studies at the University of Florida, in Gainesville, Florida.
 He obtained a PhD with the dissertation Community ecology and conservation of mammals in a Mayan tropical rain forest and abandoned agricultural fields.